 A.4 Use case for mean PDU sessions number in network slice

-It is necessary to evaluate the mean or maximum PDU session number in the network slice to indicate system load level.
-For example, if the mean or maximum value of the PDU sessions is high, maybe the system capacity should be increased.
+It is necessary to evaluate the mean or maximum PDU session or MA PDU session number in the network slice to indicate system load level.
+For example, if the mean or maximum value of the PDU sessions or MA PDU session is high, the system capacity may need to be expanded.
 This KPI is focusing on network view.

 A.5 Use case for virtualised resource utilization of network-slice-related KPI